nforgeio/RaspberryDebugger/README.md

 #### Raspbery Directories

-The Raspberry Debugger installs the .NET Core SDKs to `/lib/dotnet` and the **vsdbg** debugger to `/lib/dotnet/vsdbg`.  `/etc/.profile` is updated to set `DOTNET_ROOT=/lib/dotnet` and `DOTNET_ROOT` is also added to the `PATH`.
+The Raspberry Debugger installs the .NET SDKs to `/lib/dotnet` and the **vsdbg** debugger to `/lib/dotnet/vsdbg`.  `/etc/.profile` is updated to set `DOTNET_ROOT=/lib/dotnet` and `DOTNET_ROOT` is also added to the `PATH`.

 The programs being debugged will uploaded to `~/vsdbg/NAME` where `NAME` is the name of the program output assembly file.

 #### Project Raspberry Debug Settings

 The **Project/Raspberry Debug Settings** menu persists the settings to the new `$(SolutionDir)\.vs\raspberry-project.json` file.
-This keeps track of which Raspberry connection specific projects should use or whether Raspberry debugging is disabled for projects.
-We put the file here because these are really developer specific settings and source control solutions will typically be configured to not track files in this folder.
+This keeps track of which Raspberry connection your projects will use or whether Raspberry debugging is disabled for projects.
+We put the file here because these are really developer specific settings and source control solutions are typically be configured to not track files in this folder.

 ### Limitations